oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 The corresponding JIDL representation would be:

 ```
-// Example JIDL definition of a record datatype
-// the IPv4-Connection type is a record

 IPv4-Connection = Record{1..*}                    // 5-tuple that specifies a tcp/ip connection
    1 src_addr         IPv4-Net optional           // IPv4 source address range
    2 src_port         Port optional               // Source service per RFC 6335